-A: We will break ground on the Spring Branch Trail, which will be built on the CenterPoint utility easement and traverse the district from end to end.
+A: We will break ground on the Spring Branch Trail in late April or early May and construction is anticipated to be complete in 12 months.
+The trail will be built on the CenterPoint utility easement and traverse the district from end to end.
 It will eventually connect on the east to the White Oak Bayou Trail and the Addicks Reservoir Trail on the western end.
 Houstonians could walk, run or ride their bikes for miles for recreation or as an alternate way to work or schools.
 The District will spend over $2 million to have the trail built this year.

 Q: How do you envision SBMD in 2030?